 Hi Mike!
 Thanks for talking to me.
-For those who don’t know, can you tell me about your background and how you got into music?
+Can you tell me about your background and how you got into music?

 Sure.
 I was a tuba and guitar player from elementary school through college, and double majored in tuba performance and audio science at Indiana University.
 After I got out of school, I went to work as a recording engineer in the Seattle–Tacoma area, making indie recordings for bands during the early to mid 90′s.

-I had a friend from high school who worked for a game company, and he needed some help doing sound for a game that his company was working on.
+I had a friend from high school who worked for a game company, and he needed some help doing sound for a game.
 I was one of the few guys he knew who did stuff like that, so I ended up doing some sound effects, music, and dialogue editing for him.
 That’s how I got into doing sound for games.
-I ended up doing so much work for this company, which was called Sierra Entertainment, that they brought me on full time.
+I ended up doing so much work for this company, which was called Sierra Entertainment, that they brought me on full-time.

 How long did you work with Sierra Entertainment?